 When the railway was completed it competed for business with the Port of Sale for several decades.
 Like all things sooner or later the faster option always wins.
 The speed of the railway and later the roads eventually forced the closure of the Port of Sale in 1938.

 A kilometre past the Sale Swing Bridge this heritage cruise line turns around near the environmentally significant Heart morass reserve.
-This is a local wetlands area that has a large range of native wildlife and is a great area for birdwatching.
+This is a local wetlands area that has a large range of native wildlife and is a great area for birdwatching in Gippsland.

 As far as heritage river cruises go The Port of Sale Heritage Cruise is unique in the Gippsland area being the only river cruise companies running tours at this end of the Gippsland Lakes.